So you’re doing #NaNoWriMo again?

 HERE, THERE BE MONSTERS

-For each of the last two NaNoWriMos, I wrote a guide to aid you in simplifying your journey to NaNo bad-ass-ery, outlining rules to follow while writing.
+For each of the last two NaNoWriMos, I wrote a guide to aid you in simplifying your journey to NaNo bad-ass-ery.
 Part 3 here is going to be different.
 Hang writing rules, we’re going deeper, villains.
 Like Cthulhu-sleeping-at-the-bottom-of-the-ocean deep.
 Lemme explain…

 You know how sometimes a villain is darkly funny, maybe a little bafoon-ish, and doesn’t come off all that threatening?